 What’s your favorite design style?
 Farmhouse?
 Scandinavian?
 Traditional?
 Do you know?

 Determining your style is as easy as paying attention to your likes and dislikes.
 Everywhere you go, whether it’s to a favorite book store or restaurant, there are elements at work drawing you to the location.
 Sure, the food might be fabulous or the staff especially friendly, but you may also be drawn to the style of the interior.
 When a space is designed in a way that is pleasing to the eye and makes you feel comfortable, the look of the space and the ambiance it creates will resonate with you.
 Once you know how to spot the specific styles that capture your attention, you can incorporate those style elements into your home.
-Let’s look at 15 interior design styles for 2022.
+Let’s look at 15 interior design styles.

 1. Traditional Interior Design

 Traditional style is simple and elegant.
 It’s all about comfort without fuss.
 The furniture is classic with shapely legs, sofas are skirted and chairs are typically leather club or wingback.
 Traditional furniture usually coordinates and is free of vibrant color or bold pattern.
 Floral prints are subtle and understated.
 The style is clean and comfortable with nothing out of the ordinary.
 Wall colors are light tones and trim work is almost always a high gloss white paint, which offers a clean and elegant appearance.
 This design style favors symmetry; two table lamps, two wall sconces flanking a mirror, etc. Pretty glass and crystal accessories such as our Elegant Cut Glass Crystal Vases are common in Traditional settings.